ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ---

 ## Searching Manuals
-Find the option that will give you the flag by reading the challenge man page.
+Find the correct option that will give you the flag by reading and searching through the challenge manual page.

 ### Solve
 **Flag:** `pwn.college{otsYqDGGtIpCbhg6lNIaEtUJFSj.QX1EDO0wyM3kjNzEzW}`